rodeoflagellum/rodeoflagellum.github.io/site.md

 date: 2022-02-21 12:00:00 -0400
 last_edit: 2022-04-21 12:00:18 -0400
 permalink: /site/
-status: "Working Draft"
+status: "Notes"
 tags: [epistemics, site, personal]
 image: /assets/images/hunting_scene_with_a_harbor_1970.17.103.jpg
 desc: "I want what I write to be accurate, measured, honest, and clear (there are more, but these stand out to me).
-This page describes considerations relevant to most content on the site, and exists as a place for me to brainstorm and refine ideas for the site."
+This page describes considerations relevant to most content on the site, and exists as a place for me to brainstorm and refine ideas for the site; this page is a TODO list in some ways."
 ---

 __Disclaimer__: I am in the process of creating the content for this page.
+More broadly, I am still sorting out how I would like to communicate in writing on this site, what I want to do with it, and what I expect's it place in the greater ecosystem of the Internet to be.

 ---